originphp/website/source/docs/development/testing.md

 This will send the name and then after that y to confirm

-### Custom Assertations
+### Assertion Methods

-Lets look at the assertations and how they can be used.
+Lets look at the Assertion methods and how they can be used.

 If everything went well then